-The festivals on this year’s list are those which will take place from April through the end of 2018; a new list will be introduced in December 2018 to cover the entirety of 2019.
+The festivals on this year’s list are those which will take place through the end of 2018; we’ll post a new list in December 2018 to cover the entirety of 2019.

 And of course, if you know of a music festival we should know about, email us at:

 Amsterdam – Amsterdam Music Festival: The only other city in Europe that parties with the same scale and intensity of Berlin is Amsterdam.
 And Amsterdam Music Festival at Amsterdam Arena is proof of that, the biggest indoor festival in the world!
 (Well, that’s what the marketers claim.)

 AMF is 20 and goes all night, or till 6 a.m. at least.
 This year, French superstar DJ David Guetta is the headliner.